MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-compression.md

 - Doesn't support SMB Direct over RDMA

 > [!NOTE]
-> Windows 11 Insider and Windows Server 2025 (Preview) also support compression algorithm LZ4 as defined by [LZ4.org](https://lz4.org).
+> Windows 11 and Windows Server 2025 also support compression algorithm LZ4 as defined by [LZ4.org](https://lz4.org).
 For further information about this compression algorithm, see [LZ4 Compression Documentation](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md).

 For a demonstration of SMB compression, watch this video: